- Assess Risk/Severity – Determine oversight level using the Risk/Severity Calculator

-- An important first step for any IT investment in Washington, is to determine whether or not it is considered “major,” which that requires oversight as described in Policy 121 – IT Investments – Approval and Oversight.
+- An important first step for any IT investment in Washington, is to determine whether or not it is considered “major,” which requires oversight as described in Policy 121 – IT Investments – Approval and Oversight.

 - A preliminary determination of whether or not a project is “major” can be made using the Risk/Severity Calculator.